using CalculusWithJulia

 - The

-function, which rounds down to the nearest integer, is also not continuous at the integers, but is right continuous at the integers, as, for example, \(\lim_{x \rightarrow 0+} f(x) = f(0)\).
-This graph emphasizes the right continuity by placing a point for the value of the function when there is a jump:
+floorfunction, which rounds down to the nearest integer, is also not continuous at the integers, but is right continuous at the integers, as, for example, \(\lim_{x \rightarrow 0+} f(x) = f(0)\).
+This graph emphasizes the right continuity by placing a filled marker for the value of the function when there is a jump and an open marker where the function is not that value.

 - The function \(f(x) = 1/x^2\) is not continuous at \(x=0\): \(f(x)\) is not defined at \(x=0\) and \(f(x)\) has no limit at \(x=0\) (in the usual sense).